hms-dbmi/gehlenborglab-website/_members/qianwen-wang.md

 start: May 2020
 end:
 ---
-[Qianwen Wang](http://wangqianwen0418.github.io) is currently a visiting scholar in the Department of Biomedical Informatics at Harvard Medical School.
+[Qianwen Wang](http://wangqianwen0418.github.io) is a Research Fellow in Biomedical Informatics at Harvard Medical School.

 Qianwen Wang received her PhD from the Hong Kong University of Science and Technology, under the supervision of [Prof. Huamin Qu](http://huamin.org).
 During her PhD study, Qianwen Wang conducted research in interactive data visualization within the broad context of Human-Computer Interaction.